iss-world/nautobot-app-vpn/README.md

 ### Topology View

-The plugin provides a Neo4j-powered dashboard under **Plugins > VPN Dashboard**, enabling visualization of active IPSec tunnels and their metadata.
+The plugin provides a Neo4j-powered dashboard under **Plugins > VPN Dashboard**, enabling visualization of active IPSec tunnels and their metadata using Open street Map.

 ### Forms for Provisioning